» See also: Strengthening and Preserving the Family

-I understand that the lesson in RS/Priesthood in a few weeks has to do with the Strengthening and Preserving the Family (JFS Lesson #4).
-I have read through the lesson and it is has some beautiful personal stories from Joseph F. Smith’s life.
-His personal stories are sweet and apply to everyone who is a member of a family.
-I do know that sometimes topics such as this lesson’s topic can be diverted and lead to discussion about the gay issue.
+I understand that the lesson in RS/Priesthood in a few weeks has to do with the The Sanctity of Marriage.
+I have read through the lesson and it is has some beautiful insights about marriage.
+I do know though that sometimes topics such as this lesson’s topic can be diverted and lead to discussion about the gay subject.
 This is a personal soft spot for me.
 I can’t tell you how to teach the lesson, but I would hope that you would error on the side of being Christ like and kind when giving this lesson!

 Did you know that in a ward of 400 individuals, 16 people are gay?
 Those are low numbers.
 The rhetoric we use at church affects the parents who will one day have a gay child.
 It affects the families who now have gay loved ones.
 It affects gay individuals.
 I would love a lesson that speaks about strengthening all families, including those who have gay individuals in them.
 I feel that all the negative rhetoric we often hear concerning gay individuals is actually an attack on families that have gay loved ones.
 The usual rhetoric we hear at church about gay individuals can make families with gay loved ones feel distant and hurt.
 It can make gay individuals feel unwanted in their congregation.

 You might be interested in a new website the church has put out: www.mormonsandgays.org.
 I highly recommend listening to the video by “Judy” the beautiful, white haired lady at the bottom.
 Also Elder Cook’s video is moving.
 Here are a few of my favorite quotes from the website: